Redfin bully: Distribution and habitat

-Redfins mainly live in the runs and pools of small, boulder-filled streams, and prefer a habitat with a moderate flow of water with pools and riffles, in quite large gravelly streams with cobble substrates.
-They do not need a dense overhead canopy, but prefer a high proportion of native trees.
+G. huttoni are typically found in habitats with cobbled bottoms, swift water flows and riffles from large rivers.
+They can also be found in runs and pools of small bouldery streams, and in urban areas.
+The preferred habitat of G. huttoni has a high proportion of native forest in the surrounding catchment.
+Dense canopy cover is not essential; however, the native forest provides cooler water temperatures, as well as additional nutrients to oxygenate the water.

 Life cycle

 Redfin bullies are amphidromous – they migrate between fresh water and the sea as part of their life cycle.

-Over winter and spring, the male establishes and defends a ‘nest’ – usually a hollow beneath a rock.
-The male turns very dark, from brown to completely black, while defending the nest.
-When a female is ready to lay eggs, she enters the nest and turns upside-down to lay 1,000–20,000 oval eggs in a close-packed, single layer attached to the nest's ‘ceiling’.
+All of the native bully species are cave spawners.
+Spawning for G. huttoni takes place in fresh water.
+Normally during spring, the male establishes a 'nest' or territory within a cave-like structure - usually a hollow beneath a rock or log.
+The male changes colour, darkening from brown to completely black, to increasingly camouflage with its habitat while defending the nest.
+When a female is ready to lay eggs, she enters the nest and turns upside-down to lay 1,000–20,000 oval eggs in a close-packed, single layer attached to the nest's 'ceiling'.
 The male then fertilises the eggs.
-The female leaves the eggs in the care of the male, which guards them until they hatch two to four weeks later.
-Females may lay more than once over the spawning season, and one male may defend the eggs of more than one female.
+The female leaves the eggs in the care of the male, who guards them until the larvae hatch two to four weeks later, temperature-dependant.
+Females may lay eggs more than once over the spawning season, and one male may defend the eggs of more than one female.
+A male G. huttoni who is defending eggs may exhibit territorial and aggressive behavior while waiting for the larvae to hatch.

-Upon hatching, the 3 mm fry are carried downstream to the sea; several months later, they return as 15–20 mm juveniles, and live the rest of their lives in fresh water.
-Redfin bullies seem obliged to spend their first few months at sea, because no landlocked populations have been found.
-Juveniles have the best climbing ability of the Gobiomorphus species, but are mostly found in lowland waterways.
-They reach sexual maturity in their second year and have an average lifespan around 3–4 years.
+After hatching, the 3mm G. huttoni larvae, or fry, are swept downstream by the current to sea.
+Several months later, when G. huttoni have grown to approximately 15-20mm juveniles, they travel upstream to fresh water and live the rest of their lives in fresh water.
+Redfin bullies seem obliged to spend their first few months at sea because no landlocked populations have been found.
+Additionally, the saltwater marine environment provides a greater number of the smaller food groups the larvae to consume.
+Juvenile G. huttoni have the best climbing ability of the Gobiomorphus species, but are still mostly found in lowland waterways.

+G. huttoni reach sexual maturity in their second year.
+The average lifespan of G. huttoni is approximately three to four years.